-If each of these pages was 200 KB, that would be 0.2 petabytes of data.
-Long story short, our crawler will need a whole lot of space.
-Deciding on our storage system, however, is dependent on how we plan on using our web crawler.
+If each page was 200 KB, that would be 0.2 petabytes of data.
+So long story short, our crawler will need a lot of space.
+However, deciding on our storage system depends on how we plan to use our web crawler.

-For instance, let's say we were building our web crawler to download and store web contents to archive offline.
+For instance, let's say we were building our web crawler to download and store web content to archive offline.

-However, if we were building our web crawler for searches in real-time, we may find that a distributed system would be better served for search and querying.
+However, suppose we were building our web crawler for searches in real-time.
+In that case, we may find that a distributed system would be better served for search and querying.

 Regardless, the amount of data necessary makes it impractical to store in memory.
-Instead, the memory will need to be continuously uploaded to a storage system.
+So instead, the memory will need to be continuously uploaded to a storage system.
 If not, the web crawler will run out of usable memory as it executes.

-This is known as an "ETL" approach, standing for "extract, transform, load".
+This is known as an "ETL" approach or "extract, transform, load."

 Make Use of Parallelization

-Finally, we can make use of parallelization to ensure that the web crawler is efficient and reliable.
+Finally, we can use parallelization to ensure that the web crawler is efficient and reliable.

 - Implement the crawler with a multi-threaded or asynchronous approach